Semantic Density

 Context: This section demonstrates practical use cases and implementation patterns.

-Before/After Case Study: A B2B SaaS product page scored 0.52 density with 34 entities across 1,450 tokens.
+Before/After Case Study: A B2B SaaS product page scored 2.9% density with 34 entities across 1,450 words.
 Analysis revealed gaps: integration partners (0 vs. competitors' 8), technical specs (2 vs. 12), use cases (5 vs. 18).
-After adding entity-rich sections covering integrations (Salesforce, HubSpot, Stripe, Slack, others), technical specifications (API rate limits, OAuth flows, encryption standards, others), and use cases (onboarding automation, revenue attribution, churn prediction), entity count increased to 71 (Weighted Count: 58.3), relationship factor improved from 0.094 to 0.138, and density reached 0.71.
+After adding entity-rich sections covering integrations (Salesforce, HubSpot, Stripe, Slack), technical specifications (API rate limits, OAuth flows, encryption standards), and use cases (onboarding automation, revenue attribution, churn prediction), entity count increased to 71, and density reached 4.9%.
 AI citations increased from 1.2 to 3.4 per 100 queries over the following quarter (2.8x improvement).

 Timeline Expectations: Density improvements typically require 4-6 weeks to impact AI citation rates as language models re-crawl and re-index content.
 Organizations should measure baseline citation rates for 2 weeks pre-optimization, implement changes, then track citations weekly for 8-12 weeks post-optimization to confirm statistical significance.